I’m sure if you are considering installing solar panels, the most burning question on your mind is:

 How Long do Solar Panels Last?

 Depending on the brand, solar panels might last anywhere from 25 to 50 years.
 Most modern solar panels have generation guarantees of 80-90% efficiency from factory efficiency at 25 years, meaning that they will continue to produce power after 25 years, but the rate will gradually decrease.
+Find out more about solar panel efficiency.

 For this reason, most PV installations, and most solar panels, have a warranty or guarantee of 25 years.